Developing a Leadership Program in an IT Company: Best Practices

 The Global Leadership Forecast by Development Dimensions International (DDI) demonstrated that “organizations with the highest quality leaders were 13 times more likely to outperform their competition in key bottom-line metrics such as financial performance, quality of products and services, employee engagement, and customer satisfaction.”

-It’s no wonder that companies that want to gain a competitive advantage focus on grooming their own leaders by investing in leadership programs in both good and bad times (probably even more so in today’s rapidly changing and competitive high-tech market environment).
+It’s no wonder that companies that want to gain a competitive advantage focus on grooming their leaders by investing in leadership programs in good and bad times (probably even more so in today’s rapidly changing and competitive high-tech market environment).

 As many years of experience show, one of the essential ingredients for success in software R&D outsourcing is a well-built, transparent communication system between the client and developer.
 The ability to understand and pursue clients’ goals, communicate constructively on a daily basis, build teams with a focus on a proper engineering culture, take responsibility for results, and strive for perfect quality (i.e., the ability to “lead a project”) often becomes the only reason for project success or failure.